ashwath6105/metacrafters-intermediate-module-3/README.md

 Transferring: The transfer function is an override of the ERC20 contract's standard transfer function.
 It allows users to transfer tokens from their own account to another account.
 The override adds a requirement that the recipient's address cannot be the zero address (address(0)), ensuring that tokens are not sent to a non-existent address.

-Overall, this contract provides basic ERC20 token functionality along with minting, burning, and transferring capabilities.
-The ownership aspect ensures that only the contract owner has the ability to mint new tokens, adding an additional layer of control over the token's issuance.

 ## Getting Started